Chris2018998/BeeOP/README.md

 ---
 ### Donate

-If the software help to you, please donate fee to us for one coffe
+If the software can help you, please donate fee to us for one coffe,thanks.

 <img height="50%" width="50%" src="https://github.com/Chris2018998/BeeCP/blob/master/doc/individual/donate.png">